GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 [Name.com][57] has instructions at https://www.name.com/support/articles/205439058-DNSSEC to navigate to DNSSEC Management on their [web site][58].
-To add a DS record and activate DNSSEC for your domain, you need to provide the Key tag, numeric Algorithm and Digest Type, as well as the Digest hexadecimal string.
+To add a DS record and activate DNSSEC for your domain, you must provide the Key tag, numeric Algorithm, and Digest Type, as well as the Digest hexadecimal string.

 [57]: https://icannwiki.org/Name.com